 The best way to do that is by designing an experience that creates those results.
-Which leads me to my other point about luxury brands.
+This leads me to my other point about luxury brands.

-Your Audience Has to Agree That Your A Luxury Brand
+Your Audience Has to Agree That Your Are A Luxury Brand

 Yes, your audience has to be on the same page that you are a luxury brand.
 If they aren’t but you feel as though you are, there is a disconnect with your brand message and appearance.

-You can influence an audience’s perception of your business by different elements.
+You can influence an audience’s perception of your business through different elements.
 Such as:

 - Your brand voice and tone